flaviendeseure/Clustering-Method-for-Touristic-Photographic-Spots-Recommendation/README.md

 ## Software implementation

-> Briefly describe the software that was written to produce the results of this
-> paper.

 All source code used to generate the results and figures in the paper are in the `code` folder.